-Turns on or off all of the debug switches (i.e., those that end with "CK").
+Turns on or off all of the debug switches (those that end with CK).
 You may find it useful to use \$DEBUG- at the beginning of a program to turn all checking off and then selectively turn on only the debug switches you want.
-Alternatively, you may use this metacommand to turn all debugging on at the start and then selectively turn off those you don't need as the program progresses.
+Alternatively, you can use this metacommand to turn all debugging on at the start and then selectively turn off those you do not need as the program progresses.
 By default, some error checks are on and some off.
+This metacommand should be turned off when programming interrupt handlers.

-\$ENTRY-
+\$ENTRY -

 Generates procedure and function entry and exit calls.
-This lets a debugger or error handler determine the procedure or function in which an error has occurred.
-Since this switch generates a substantial amount of extra code for each procedure and function, you should use it only when debugging.
-Note that \$LINE+ requires \$ENTRY+; thus, \$LINE+ turns on \$ENTRY, and \$ENTRY- turns off \$LINE.
+This allows a debugger or error handler to determine the procedure or function in which an error has occurred.
+Since this switch generates a substantial amount of extra code for each procedure and function, use it only when debugging.
+Note that \$LINE+ requires \$ENTRY+.
+Thus, \$LINE+ turns on \$ENTRY, and \$ENTRY- turns off \$LINE.